josmar-crwdstffng/angular/aio/content/guide/example-apps-list.md

 ## Working with templates

-These examples demonstrate features of Angular templates.
+These examples show features of Angular templates.

 ### Accessibility